linkedin/css-blocks/README.md

 Using With Preprocessors
 ------------------------

-Note that people who prefer to use Sass can utilize it's features (or that of other css processors) to change the source authoring.
+Note that people who prefer to use Sass can utilize it's features (or that of other CSS processors) to change the source authoring.
 Here's our form example from above written with Sass:

 ```scss